facebook/docusaurus/website/docs/migrating-from-v1-to-v2.md

 │   └── version-1.0.0-sidebars.json
 ```

-### Convert style attributes to style objects in mdx
+### Convert style attributes to style objects in MDX

 Docusaurus 2 uses JSX for doc files.
 If you have any style attributes in your Docusaurus 1 docs, convert them to style objects, like this: